 New Years - Capital Area Budokai

-The VKR held its annual New Year's event for 2019 in January.
-It began with the usual open shooting for all attendees.
-Then, it was followed by a number of challenging shooting contests.
+The VKR held its annual New Year's event for 2020 on January 4th.
+It began with Makiwara Sharai performed by Bill Reid, head instructor.
+It was followed by a number of challenging shooting contests.
 Here are this year's winners!

 New Years - Meshin Kyudojo